AdobeDocs/advertising.en/help/integrations/target/overview-ab-tests.md

 * On the same landing page, verify that a) the Hostname shown in the Adobe Debugger under Solutions> Target matches b) the Tracking Server shown in [!DNL Target] for the activity (under Goals & Settings > Reporting Settings).

-  [!DNL Analytics For Target] requires an [!DNL Analytics] tracking server to be sent in calls from [!DNL Target] to the [!DNL Modstats] data collection server for Analytics.<!-- just "to Analytics?">
+  [!DNL Analytics For Target] requires an [!DNL Analytics] tracking server to be sent in calls from [!DNL Target] to the [!DNL Modstats] data collection server for Analytics.<!-- just "to Analytics?"-->

   [Hostname value in Adobe Debugger](/help/integrations/assets/target-troubleshooting-hostname.png)